Get rid of unwanted hair from anywhere – buy not just by anyone!

-Traditional hair removal techniques such as shaving, plucking and waxing provide only temporary relief.
+Traditional hair removal techniques such as shaving, plucking, and waxing provide only temporary relief.
 The GentleLASE safely removes unwanted body hair without damaging the delicate pores and structures of the skin.
-Facial and bikini areas are usually done in less than ten minutes; legs and larger areas take a little longer.
+Facial and bikini areas are usually done in 15 minutes or less; legs and larger areas take a little longer.

-Laser hair removal prices vary.
+Laser hair removal prices vary per area.
 Prices based on area to be treated and hair density.
 Prices will be given during the required consultation visit.